joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/26/world/europe/climate-russia-china.html?searchResultPosition=3

 **‘They Shoot Without Stopping:’ Where Russia Is on the Attack in Ukraine**\
-`Along the vast 600-mile frontline, Russia is mostly playing defense.
+`Along the vast 600-mile front line, Russia is mostly playing defense.
 In the northeast, it is once again mounting fierce offensive operations.`\
 https://nytimes.com/2023/07/26/world/europe/ukraine-russia-offensive-northeast.html?searchResultPosition=4

 **Why I’m Rooting for Haiti**\